davidtchiu/davidtchiu.github.io/teaching/cs261/lab4.interface/index.md

 I've created a GUI (graphical user interface) class that can be used to

 #### Part I: Validating UPC's
-Take a moment to familiarize yourself with the four classes in the project.
-There's a `GUI` (graphical user interface) class, and another class that can be controlled by it (`UPCValidator`) which still needs to be completed, and a Main with a main method that starts the GUI.
-Run the main method to start up the GUI now.
+Take a moment to familiarize yourself with the  classes in the project.
+There's a `GUI` class which will be used to create a popup window.
+There's another class `UPCValidator` which still needs to be completed.
+Finally, there's a Main with a main method that starts up the program.
+Run the main method to start it up now.

 <center><img src="figures/gui.png" width="400px"></center>

 - Take a look inside the `GUI` class.
-You don't need to understand the code that creates the GUI or handles the buttons as they're pressed, but make an effort to see how the code has been tailored to interact with a `UPCValidator` instance.
-The hope, by the end of lab, is that this same GUI can be used to support any type of checksum validator.
+You don't need to understand the in's and the out's of the code code that creates the window, but make an effort to see how the code has been tailored to interact with a `UPCValidator` object.
+The hope, by the end of lab, is that this same `GUI` can be used to support any type of checksum validator.

   - Now open up the `UPCValidator` class.
 We'll deal with Universal Product Codes (UPC) first, because it's a easy scheme.
-Most UPC's are 12-digits long, but newer ones may be 13.
-We'll focus on the 12-digit UPC for this section.
-(Find a barcode around you and check for yourselves!)
-In the class, notice that there are 3 instance variables: `int checksum` (the last digit in a UPC), `int[] payload` (the first 11 digits of the UPC) and `int LENGTH `(which is already set to 12, the proper length of a UPC code sequence).
+Most UPC's are 12-digits long.
+Inside this class, notice that there are 3 instance variables: `int checksum` (the last digit in a UPC), `int[] payload` (the first 11 digits of the UPC) and `int LENGTH `(which is already set to 12, the  length of a UPC code sequence).
 There is no constructor, but implement the methods below.

-  - `public boolean loadSequence(String sequence)`: This method inputs a 12-digit UPC code as a string, and populates the payload and the checksum.
+  - `public boolean loadSequence(String sequence)`: This method inputs a 12-digit UPC code as a String, and populates the `payload` and the `checksum`.
 You should read in the first 11-digits into the payload array (remember to first instantiate the array to be size 11, or `LENGTH-1`), and extract the final digit into the `checksum` instance variable.
 Hints: you can grab a specific character from a string using its `charAt(..)` method, and importantly, you can convert a `char` to an `int` using the static method `Character.getNumericValue(..)`

-    **Important:** If the given string is not of size `LENGTH` (i.e., 11 in this particular case), then you should immediately return `false`.
-We'll see a more elegant way of handling these input errors next week (throwing exceptions).
+    **Important:** If the given string sequence is not of size `LENGTH`, then you should immediately return `false` in this method.

   - `public boolean validate()`: This method implements the validation algorithm for UPC codes.
-Add up all the numbers in the even positions of the payload array (starting with position `[0]`).
+Here's what yo uneed to do.
+Add up all the numbers in the even positions of the `payload` array (starting with position `[0]`).
 Multiply this sum by 3.
-Next, add up all the digits in the odd positions of the payload.
-Add up the two sums and take the modulo-10 result.
+Next, add up all the digits in the odd positions of the `payload` array.
+Add up the two sums and take the modulo-10 result (read on).
 We'll call this result, `r` (for remainder).
-If this result is 0, then compare the checksum with 0 for equality.
+If this result is 0, then see if the checksum is equal to 0 and return the result.
 Otherwise, compare the checksum with `(10−r)` to see if they're equal.

     For example, let's say the UPC is `096619194261`.
 The payload would be `09661919426` and the checksum is `1`.
 The sum of the even positions of the payload is `0+6+1+1+4+6 == 18`.
 This value is multiplied by 3 to obtain 54.
 The sum of the odd positions of the payload is: `9+6+9+9+2 == 35`.
-Together, the sums produce `54+35 == 89`, which gives us `89%10 == 9 == r`.
+Together, the sums produce `54+35 == 89`, which gives us `89 % 10 == 9 == r`.
 Because `r` is nonzero, we compare `(10−9)` against our checksum of `1`.
 This is a valid UPC (Indeed, a bag of Ancient Grains Granola that is sitting next to me as I type this).

-- Let's test it out.
-Go back and run the main method.
-Note that the GUI takes an instance of `UPCValidator` as input, so its `loadSequence()` and `validate()` methods that you just implemented will be called from within the GUI.
-Try a few UPC's to test!
+- Once you're done writing those methods, let's test it out.
+Go back and run the `main` method.
+Try a few 12-digit UPC's to test!
 Look around you (a box of masks, a barcode underneath your water bottle, etc).
-When entering a UPC, ignore any dashes and spaces.
+When entering a 12-digit UPC, ignore any dashes and spaces.
 Mix up the numbers to make sure the algorithm is catching errors too!
 If you're having a hard time finding barcodes, here are some from a few things that I found lying around my office.
 These should all validate, if your algorithm is working properly.

   - `346581830156` - A box of Salonpas pain-relieving gel patches.
   - `016000487598` - Nature Valley granola bars.